rafeerahman/Flooding-Susceptibility-in-Coastal-Regions-of-Vancouver/README.md

-# University of Toronto CSC110Y1 Final Project
+# The Effect of Climate Change on Flooding Susceptibility in Coastal Regions

 ### Collaborators/Group Members
 Lorena Buciu, Kevin Yang, Ricky Yi, Rafee Rahman

-### Title
-The effect of climate change on flooding susceptibility in coastal regions

 ### Instructions
 Using overleaf, open the latex folder and see project_report.tex for instructions to run the project which can be found at the bottom of page 4.